bq/droid2ino/README.rst

 * Obtain information about the Bluetooth connection status

-* Give a different style to part of the dialog that appears when you request the BluetoothConnection with the paired and new devices.
+* Give a different style to part of the dialog that appears when you request the BluetoothConnection with the paired devices and new ones.

 * Use the Android support libraries v.7 in order to be able of using fragments, the action bar, the holo style, etc.